ckarwin/COSI/Data_Challenge_Home/README.md

      python setup.py

 3. Everything needed to run the simulations is in Data_Challenge/Run_Data_Challenge </b>
-  - The main module is Run_Data_Challenge_module.py.
-It's advised to keep this in its original location, and add the module location to your python path.
+  - It's advised to add the Run_Data_Challenge directory to your python path.
-  - You can also keep make_orientation_bins.py in its original location.
-  - For any new analysis, simply copy the remaining content to the new analysis directory.
+  - For any new analysis (assuming you added your path), copy the following files to a new analysis directory: client_code.py, inputs.yaml, run_parallel_sims.py, and submit_jobs.py.

-3. Specify inputs in inputs.yaml </b>
+4. Specify inputs in inputs.yaml </b>
-  - The locatation of the Data_Challenge directory must be specified.
-  - The full path of the geometry file must be specified.
-  - The full path of the orientation file must be specified.
-  - The sources to simulute need to be passed in a list of strings, where all names correspond to the list of available sources, as given above.

-4. To run the code: python client_code.py </b>
+5. To run the code:  </b>
   - Uncomment the functions inside the client code that you want to run.
   - Running all 4 functions in the client code will generate the output .tra file from mimrec, which will then be passed to COSIpy for analysis.
   - The code can be ran directly from the terminal or submitted to a batch system.